Matthew-Hurrell/viva-la-nacho/README.md

 ## Objective

-This project was created as a fourth portfolio project submission for the Full Stack Software Development Higher National Diploma at [Code Institute](https://codeinstitute.net/).
-Amoungst other assessment criteria, the project had to be built using HTML, CSS, JavaScript, Python and Django and feature full CRUD functionality and user authorisation.
-The project had to also be planned and designed using agile methodologies.
+This project was created as a fourth portfolio project submission for [Code Institutes](https://codeinstitute.net/) Higher National Diploma in Full Stack Software Development.
+Amongst other assessment criteria, this project had to be built using HTML, CSS, JavaScript, Python and the Django framework, and feature full CRUD functionality and user authorisation.
+The project also had to be planned and designed using agile methodologies.

 As a fan of not just Mexican food, but also food in general, I decided to create a Mexican recipe sharing app as it appealed to my interests, and I believed I would enjoy creating the application.
 I also believed I would genuinely consider using it personally going forwards, as a personal cookbook to store my own recipes.

-Due in part to a tight timeline for the project, I decided to keep the scope concise and well defined to aid in my goals, objectives and deliverables.
+Due in part to a tight timeline for the project, I decided to keep the scope concise and well-defined to aid in my goals, objectives and deliverables.
 I am a firm believer that it's better to do a good job at a few things rather than an average job at a lot of things.
-With this in mind, I focussed on implimenting an MVP with the core features necessary, in order to provide an attractive experience for the user with limited unnecessary features.
+With this in mind, I focussed on implementing an MVP with the core features necessary, in order to provide an attractive experience for the user with limited unnecessary features.

-Put in its simplest form, the overall project objective of Viva La Nacho was this - create a full stack online application which allows users to sign up and create, edit and share Mexican recipes and interact with the community.
-I then refined this objective into epics, user stories and tasks using an agile methodology which provided me with a clear path to achieving my objective.
+Put in its simplest form, my overall objective with the Viva La Nacho project was this - to construct a full-stack online application that allows users to sign up and create, edit and share Mexican recipes and interact with the community.
+I then refined this objective into epics, user stories and then tasks using an agile methodology which provided me with a clear path to achieving my objective.

 [Back to top](<#contents>)

 ## Site User Goal

 Users of the Viva La Nacho application could have many goals.
 They may wish to gather and share knowledge related to Mexican food.
-They might want to interact and network with other users in the community who have shared interests.
-They could also want a platform to store their recipes, as well as gather and save new ones in a central location.
-Or it's possible they just want to browse the recipes casually without signing up.
-To make the application appealing to a vast audience, I have to try to create an application to cater to all of these potential user goals.
+They may want to interact and network with other users in the community who have shared interests.
+They may also want a platform to store their recipes, as well as gather and save new ones in a central location.
+Or it's possible they may just want to browse the recipes casually without signing up.
+To make the application appealing to a vast audience with differing goals, I have to try to create an application to cater to all of these potential user goals.

 [Back to top](<#contents>)

 ## Site Owner Goal

 As the site owner, the goal is to provide a stable and enjoyable user experience that encourages interaction and participation.
-The platform should be accessibile, welcoming and appealing to new users.
-Content should be high quality and well structured.
+The platform should be accessible, welcoming and appealing to new users.
+Content should be of a high quality and well structured.
 User interactions should be monitored to maintain community standards.

 [Back to top](<#contents>)

 ## Project Management

-### Github Project Board
+### GitHub Project Board

-An agile methodology was used to plan and design the Viva La Nacho application.
+An agile methodology was used to structure the planning and design of the Viva La Nacho application.
 A large part of this planning was done via the [Viva La Nacho GitHub Project Board](https://github.com/users/Matthew-Hurrell/projects/2).
-User stories were created on GitHub and added to the board in the todo section.
-They then moved across the board into in progress when they were being actioned, and then into the done section when they were completed.
+User stories were created on GitHub and added to the board in the to-do section.
+They then moved across the board into in-progress when they were being actioned, and then into the done section when they were completed.
 This helped greatly in tracking progress and organising and allocating work.

 ![Viva La Nacho Project Board](readme/assets/images/viva-la-nacho-project-board.png)